ExpressionEngine/ExpressionEngine-User-Guide/source/optimization/caching.rst

   - Updating an Email Notification (clears all caches)
   - Updating a Theme Template (clears all caches)
   - Running a Template Sync (clears all caches)
   - Submission, updating or deleting of an Entry through API (clears if needed either all or sql cache).
-See :doc:`Clear all caches when new entries are posted </admin/channels/global_channel_preferences#pagination>`.
+See :ref:`global-channel-clear-cache-label`.
   - Comment Module:

     - Creating, updating or deleting a Comment (clears all caches)